MythBusters (2006 season): Helium Football

 Adam and Jamie took on a myth prevalent around football circles, made more prevalent during the time of prolific punter Ray Guy, whose kicks carried so much distance and had so much hangtime, some had suspected the footballs he used were filled with helium.

 Catching a Bullet in Your Teeth

-The Build Team took on the bullet catch magic trick, and see whether it is possible to do the trick for real.
+The Build Team takes on the bullet catch magic trick and sees whether it is possible to do the trick for real.